 or financial advice firm experienced in both valuations and

 Reports usually provide financial product advice, so the expert

-who writes the report must hold an Australian Financial Services Licence
+who writes the report must hold an Australian financial services (AFS)

 To avoid bias, the expert must be independent of the parties